 For students seeking early childhood through grade six or all-level generic special education certification, admission to the Professional Development Sequence requires a minimum University grade point average and minimum course grades prescribed by each program.
 To progress within the sequence, the student must maintain the minimum grade point average for the program.
 In addition, when they enter the Professional Development Sequence, students seeking early childhood through grade six and all-level generic special education certification may lack no more than one class outside the sequence.
 Additional information about these requirements is available in the Student Division Office, College of Education.

 For students in other teacher certification programs, requirements for admission to and continuation in the Professional Development Sequence are set by the college in which the student majors.

 - Certification exam.
 An individual seeking certification is required to achieve a satisfactory level of performance on the appropriate Texas Examinations of Educator Standards (TExES) test to be approved for initial or additional certification.
-Students who do not apply for their teaching certificate within three years of completing apprentice teaching may be required to complete additional fieldwork hours and coursework before applying for the certificate.
+Students who do not apply for their teaching certificate within three years of completing student teaching may be required to complete additional fieldwork hours and coursework before applying for the certificate.

 For students who hold a bachelor’s degree, separate programs are available that lead to teacher certification at all levels.
 The requirements of these postbaccalaureate programs may be different from those of the undergraduate certification programs.